julioarruda/YoutubeWidget/README.md

 2. Edit your dashboard.

-3. Select the **Youtube Playlist Browser** and click Add.
+3. Select the **Julio Arruda Playlist Browser** and click Add.

 ![sample](img/add_widget.png)

+## Repo Original
+This repo was forked from VSTS Sprints (vinijmoura/YoutubeWidget)

 ## Contributors
 We thank the following contributor(s) for this extension: Gustavo Bergamin.

 ##Contribute
-Contributions to VSTS Sprints Widget are welcome.
+Contributions to Julio Arruda Widget are welcome.
 Please fork this repo.

 - Submit bugs and help us verify fixes.
 - Submit pull requests for bug fixes and features and discuss existing proposals.